ading2210/policyedit/README.md

 # Chrome OS Policy Editor

-This is a Python program which is able to modify the device policies on a Chrome OS system.
+This is a Python program which is able to modify the device policies on a Chrome OS system, based on [lilac](https://github.com/MercuryWorkshop/lilac).

 ## Installation:
 You must have Python 3 installed, with support for virtual environments and pip.